Rep. Mackenzie to Newsmax: Dems Put 'Party Before People' In Shutdown

 Mackenzie emphasized that the House had already acted to fund key programs months earlier.

-The congressman pointed to statements by Democratic leaders as evidence of political calculation.
+The congressman pointed to statements by Democrat leaders as evidence of political calculation.

 "We saw Katherine Clark, the whip on the Democrat side in the House, say that they were doing this for leverage," Mackenzie said.
 "Chuck Schumer said it gets better every day that the government is shut down.
 That is not accurate."